sudonem/pfsense-wg-rotate/README.md

 ```
 sudo chmod +x ./wireguard_rotate.sh
 ```
-- Move the file to a save place on your pfSense system.
+- Move the file to a safe place on your pfSense system.
 I recommend `/usr/local/bin/`
 - Configure your WAN interface such that the ports specified in the port range are open.
 This is **required** for WireGuard to function (I recommend creating a port alias for convenience).
 - Schedule the script to run at your preferred interval using `cron`.
-This can be done from the cli via ssh, however you may also install the cron package from within the pfSense package manager instead.
+  - This can be done from the cli via ssh, however you may also install the cron package from within the pfSense package manager instead.

 # Important
 - This script has only been tested on pfSense CE v 2.7.2, however it should function similarly on the commercial builds.